ErikaVasNormandy/AWS-Ansible-skeleton/README.md

   This will contain the public DNS address for your EC2 instance as well as the appropriate ssh key
   ![alt text](/images/AWSDNS.png)

-  ### 1.5 Add ssh keys .pem files to a separate folder to be added to the .gitignore.
+  ### 2. Add ssh keys .pem files to a separate folder to be added to the .gitignore.
 Don't forget to specify the key within the hosts file

- ### 2. Make playbooks folder
+ ### 3. Make playbooks folder
   Organizes the directory since projects can have many different playbooks

- ### 3. Make YAML playbook
+ ### 4. Make YAML playbook
-  Just updating the instances specified in the hosts file
+  We can name our .yml file anything, but it just needs the hosts it refers to, and the tasks to run

 ![alt text](/images/Playbookfolder.png)

- ### 4. Add .gitignore
+ ### 5. Add .gitignore
   DO NOT UPLOAD SSH KEYS

- ### 5. Run ansible-playbook combining hosts and update.yml
+ ### 6. Run ansible-playbook combining hosts and update.yml

     ansible-playbook -i hosts ./playbooks/update.yml --become

     ansible remote -i hosts -m ping

     ansible remote -i hosts -m shell -a "ls -a"